Wine Last Sold on: July 15, 2008

 The Wine Spies Say:

-SAVINGS ALERT!: Today’s wine is 25% off of regular retail price, but clever Operatives will also enjoy Free Ground Shipping on 6 or more bottles, when they enter Coupon Code: SUPERSONOMA at checkout
+Today’s wine is 25% off of regular retail price, but clever Operatives will also enjoy Free Ground Shipping on 6 or more bottles, when they enter Coupon Code: SPYSONOMA at checkout

 Operative: Agent Red